pcdshub/pcdsdevices/docs/source/upcoming_release_notes/900-lodcm-nan.rst

 Bugfixes
 --------
-- In the LODCM calculation callback updates, return a NaN energy instead of raising an exception in background thread when there is a problem determining the crystal orientation.
-This prevents the calculated value from going stale when it has become invalid, and it prevents logger spam.
+- In the LODCM "inverse" calculations, return a NaN energy instead of raising an exception when there is a problem determining the crystal orientation.
+This prevents the calculated value from going stale when it has become invalid, and it prevents logger spam when this is called in the pseudopositioner update position callback.

 Maintenance
 -----------